Sean Hayes

 Sean Patrick Hayes (born June 26, 1970) is an American actor, comedian, and producer.
-Known for his performances on stage and screen, he gained acclaim for his role as Jack McFarland on the NBC sitcom Will & Grace, for which he won a Primetime Emmy Award and four Screen Actors Guild Awards as well as nominations for six Golden Globe Awards.
+Known for his performances on stage and screen, he gained acclaim for his role as Jack McFarland on the NBC sitcom Will & Grace, for which he won a Primetime Emmy Award and four Screen Actors Guild Awards.
+He has also received nominations for six Golden Globe Awards and two Tony Awards, winning one of the latter.

 He also runs a television production company called Hazy Mills Productions, which produces shows such as Grimm, Hot in Cleveland, The Soul Man, and Hollywood Game Night.
-He portrayed Jerry Lewis in the CBS movie Martin and Lewis (2002).
-He is known for his appearances in films such as Billy's Hollywood Screen Kiss (1998), Pieces of April (2003), The Cat in the Hat (2003), Win a Date with Tad Hamilton!
-(2004), The Bucket List (2007), and Am I OK?
+He portrayed Jerry Lewis in the CBS film Martin and Lewis (2002).
+He is known for his appearances in films such as Billy's Hollywood Screen Kiss (1998), Cats & Dogs (2001), Pieces of April (2003), The Cat in the Hat (2003), Win a Date with Tad Hamilton!
+(2004), The Bucket List (2007), Igor (2008), The Three Stooges (2012), Monsters University (2013), and Am I OK?
 (2022).
 Since July 2020, he has co-hosted the comedy podcast SmartLess alongside Jason Bateman and Will Arnett.

-Hayes made his Broadway debut playing Chuck Baxter in the musical Promises, Promises in 2010 and received a Tony Award for Best Performance by a Leading Actor in a Musical nomination.
-He portrayed God in the comedy An Act of God from 2015 to 2016 and Oscar Levant in the play Good Night Oscar in 2022.
-He hosted the 64th Tony Awards, for which he was awarded a Primetime Emmy Award for Outstanding Special Class Program.
+Hayes made his Broadway debut playing Chuck Baxter in the musical revival Promises, Promises in 2010, for which he was nominated for the Tony Award for Best Leading Actor in a Musical.
+He portrayed God in the comedy An Act of God from 2015 to 2016 and Oscar Levant in the Doug Wright play Good Night, Oscar in 2022, the latter of which earned him the Tony Award for Best Leading Actor in a Play.
+He hosted the 64th Tony Awards in 2010 for which he was awarded a Primetime Emmy Award.

 Early life

-Hayes was born in Evergreen Park, Illinois, the youngest child of five of Mary Hayes (1939-2018), the director of a non-profit food bank called the Northern Illinois Food Bank, and Ronald Hayes, a lithographer.
+Hayes was born in Evergreen Park, Illinois, the youngest child of five of Mary Hayes (1939–2018), the director of a non-profit food bank called the Northern Illinois Food Bank, and Ronald Hayes, a lithographer.
 He is of Irish descent and was raised as a Roman Catholic in the Chicago suburb of Glen Ellyn, Illinois.
-His father, an alcoholic, left the family when Hayes was five years old, leaving his mother to raise him and his siblings.
+His father, an alcoholic, left the family when Hayes was five, leaving his mother to raise him and his siblings.
 He has been estranged from his father for many years.